Does homeowners insurance cover wildfires in 2025?

 Ways to Prevent Wildfire Damage to Your Home

-While wildfire damages are sometimes inevitable, there are some things you can do to minimize the risk of fire damage to your home.
+While wildfire damage is sometimes inevitable, there are some things you can do to minimize the risk of fire damage to your home.

 Shopping for the Best Wildfire Home Insurance